-A student maintains "continuous enrollment" by being enrolled in courses at the University throughout each fall and spring semester following admission.
+A student maintains "continuous enrollment" by being enrolled in courses at the University throughout each fall and spring term following admission.
 Students who plan to interrupt their continuous enrollment should apply for a leave of absence.

 Students contemplating a leave of absence who have previously been awarded a loan under the Direct Loan Program (Stafford/PLUS Loan) are required to contact the Financial Aid Office and their lender prior to commencing a leave of absence to ascertain their repayment status.
 Students wishing to request a leave of absence should see an academic advisor who will assist them in requesting the leave.
+While the University may allow a longer Leave of Absence, for Title IV purposes, a Leave of Absence cannot be longer than 180 days.
+After 180 days, a student will be reported as withdrawn for Title IV purposes.